 London especially is one of the most affordable hubs in Europe, with a plethora of no-frills airlines -- easyJet and Ryanair among the longest-running, most popular and best priced.
 Frankfurt and Amsterdam are two others.

-Let's say you're planning to spend a week in Germany.
-Flights from Boston to Berlin in mid-June are priced at $1,207 including taxes and fees, but flying from Boston to London is only $980.
-Using Skyscanner.net -- the best Web site to aggregate flights on Europe's discount airlines -- we turned up a rate of $78 roundtrip for Ryanair flights between London and Berlin (and that's expensive for Ryanair; we've seen rates as low as 20 bucks!).
+Let's say you're planning to spend a week in Poland.
+Flights from Boston to Krakow in mid-July are priced at $1,172 including taxes and fees, but flying from Boston to London on the same dates is only $793.
+Using Skyscanner.net -- the best website to aggregate flights on Europe's discount airlines -- we turned up a rate of $105 roundtrip for Ryanair flights between London and Berlin (and that's expensive for Ryanair; we've seen rates as low as 20 bucks!).

 Of course, there are a few caveats.
 Flights from the United States usually land at London's Heathrow International Airport, while Ryanair flies out of Stansted Airport 65 miles away -- so you'll have to connect via shuttle bus and plan on extra travel time.
 And the budget airlines tend to have much stricter luggage weight limits and smaller maximum sizes for carry-on bags than the big airlines.

 As in the tip above, maybe it's worthwhile to consider other airports besides the one closest to your house.
 Could you save a hundred dollars by driving to Montreal for your departure instead of flying out of Ottawa?